locationtech/udig-platform/docs/user/en/reference/Resource Information page.rst

 Information page
 ################

 The Information properties page allows you to set resource derived information.

 .. figure:: /images/resource_page/ResourceInformationPage.png
    :align: center
    :alt:

 Feature Label
 ================

 Using the Expression Viewer, the :guilabel:`Label Expression` allows you to set a CQL expression that will be displayed as label for each feature.

+**Related concepts**

+:doc:`/concepts/Selection`

 **Related reference**